 As you can see the Guadalajara Dispensas Blog is a great resource for anyone with Mexican Ancestry in search of their ancestors in Mexico.

-Here is their website address, Facebook and Twitter links,
+Here is their website address, google+, and Twitter links,

 Make sure to follow them on Facebook and Twitter!

-If you would like to volunteer and help out in this great project that benefits everyone, let them know they will be happy to hear from you.
+If you would like to volunteer and help out with this great project that benefits everyone, let them know they will be happy to hear from you.